 #5 Guilty Gear XRD: Rev 2

 Release Date: Sign

-In particular, this is an updated version of Guilty Gear Xrd -Revelator- which is a follow-up title to Guilty Gear Xrd -Sign- again we know this series can be a bit confusing with the titles.
-It’s your typical kind of anime fighting game, where its fast paced and filled with flashy fluid animation.
-As mentioned, this is an updated version of the game so players are not only going to receive balance changes to the character but new After Story gameplay and even two new additional characters added into the roster, Baiken, and Answer.
+In particular, this is an updated version of Guilty Gear Xrd -Revelator- which is a follow-up title to Guilty Gear Xrd -Sign-.
+It’s your typical kind of anime fighting game–fast-paced and filled with flashy and fluid animation.
+As mentioned, this is an updated version of the game, so players get some balance changes, new After Story gameplay, and even two new additional characters added to the roster: Baiken and Answer.